The wrestler who 'fell in love' with acting

 "Whenever I am shooting, I talk to the director to be on set by this time because I train for wrestling in the morning from 7am to 11am, Monday to Friday."

-Commonwealth Games tears
+Commonwealth tears

 While it is clear Koroma is a strong woman, even she could not hold back the tears in Birmingham when beaten by England's Georgina Nelthorpe in the 76kg freestyle wrestling bronze medal bout.